webmyc/dragons-yams/README.md

 This project is open source and available under the MIT License.

-## 🎉 Enjoy Playing!
+## 🎉 Perfect for Family Game Night

-Have fun with your Yams games!
-The app will help you focus on the fun of rolling dice while keeping track of scores automatically.
+Built specifically for playing Yams with real dice - no digital dice, just pure scorekeeping.
+The app remembers your game history, tracks player stats, and makes scoring effortless so you can focus on the fun!

 ---

-*Built with ❤️ for dice game enthusiasts everywhere!*
+**Built with ❤️ by Mihai from [Respira Cafe](https://respira.cafe) - A tool built for my kids to enjoy our family Yams games!**